cde-ev/cdedb2/doc/source/Design_UX_Conventions.rst

             - including links to documentation
             - SHOULD be light blue (btn-info)

-    - may be dark blue if icon indicated read only
+    - MAY be dark blue if icon indicated read only

 Button Sizes